 Taurine deficiency and its association with DCM are well described in scientific literature.
 Taurine is an amino acid synthesized primarily in the liver and central nervous system.
 Studies have established an association between canine taurine deficiency and dietary factors.
 Researchers investigated the diets of 24 Golden Retrievers diagnosed with DCM and low taurine concentrations in one such study.
 23/24 pets were fed diets that were either grain-free, legume-rich, or a combination of these factors.
 When the animals changed their diet, symptoms of DCM were alleviated.

 However, correlation does not equal causation, and in September 2020, the FDA issued an update on the grain-free pet food and canine DCM investigation.
 After the Veterinary Laboratory Network examined a subset of 150 dogs diagnosed with DCM, they found that the heart condition is a multifactorial issue with many variables at play – not just a grain-free diet.

 There is ongoing research into the association between canine taurine deficiency, diet, and DCM.
 The complexities in these findings point to the importance of consulting with a veterinarian when making canine dietary choices.
 Consensus on dietary recommendations is difficult to find in scientific literature.

 What About Fillers and Allergies?

-18 million Americans are sensitive to gluten; however, this condition is extremely rare among our pets.
-Dogs are definitely capable of having food allergies, but the most common allergens are not grains.
+Eighteen million Americans are sensitive to gluten; however, this condition is extremely rare among our pets.
+Dogs can have food allergies, but the most common allergens are not grains.
 In fact, proteins and dairy products present the most common allergies in dogs, with beef leading the way.